Theory and principles of luminescent organic radical materials for OLED and sensor applications

 Sensor Applications

 Another challenge for this project is the design of OLRs for sensor applications.
-Most OLRs possess a low-lying first excited doublet state that makes them perfect anti-Kasha emitters, for which emission occurs from higher excited states.
-This phenomenon is rare for closed-shell systems but required for ratiometric fluorescence sensors.
+Most OLRs possess low-lying first excited doublet states that make them perfect anti-Kasha emitters, for which emission occurs from higher excited states.
+This is something that is rare for closed-shell systems but required for ratiometric fluorescence sensors.

 In this project, I aim to extend the principles of anti-Kasha emission for OLRs to make a breakthrough in state-of-the-art ratiometric detection of radicals.